mariehuynh/getsetworkshop/getting-the-files.md

 ```git clone URL
 ```

-where URL is the web address
+Replace URL with the web address of the file.

-This is left as an exercise for the reader
+This is left as an exercise for the reader.
+Good luck.